gtxistxgao/SQLParser/README.md

 Parser generated with 0 errors and 0 warnings.
 ```

+You may see several warnings because of the auto-generate files from JavaCC have several unreachable exceptions, which will not affect our program.
+In my case, I suppressed those warning so got 0 warnings.
 Then we compile all the .java files.

 ```
 franktekimbp:MyProgram frankgao$ javac *.java